v4rshi/v4rshi.github.io/seasons_eda.md

   <img src="images/spotify_project/attributes23.png?raw=true" width="1000" class="zoom" alt="Zoomable Image"/>
   <img src="images/spotify_project/attributes24.png?raw=true" width="1000" class="zoom" alt="Zoomable Image"/>

-I did also break each year down into seasons to see any seasonal trends, but to not clutter this page with too many graphs I will summarize my observations below:
+I broke down each year into seasons to identify any trends, but to avoid cluttering this page with too many graphs, I'll summarize my findings below:

-The shift in my music preferences between **2019 and 2020** shows a surprising trend towards, on average, more energetic and positive songs.
-While 2020 is often associated with the hardships of the COVID-19 pandemic, it was also the year I was unexpectedly admitted to graduate school.
-This personal triumph, especially significant given the closed borders and uncertainty, may explain my gravitation towards upbeat music.
-My experience highlights how individual circumstances can contrast with broader narratives during global events.
+Between 2019 and 2020, my music preferences shifted towards more energetic and positive songs.
+Despite 2020’s pandemic hardships, it was also the year I was unexpectedly admitted to graduate school.
+This personal triumph might explain my shift towards upbeat music, highlighting how individual experiences can contrast with broader global events.

-Between **2023 and 2024**, my music preferences show a drop, on average, in all attributes except tempo.
-This shift aligns with the challenges I'm facing in 2024, particularly navigating a difficult job market.
-The decrease in most musical attributes likely reflects my current emotional state, while the increased tempo might indicate a need for motivation or energy during these stressful times.
-My playlist has essentially become a reflection of my professional struggles and associated emotions.
+From 2023 to 2024, my music preferences dropped in all attributes except tempo.
+This aligns with the challenges of 2024, especially navigating a tough job market.
+The decline in most attributes likely mirrors my emotional state, while the higher tempo suggests a need for motivation during stressful times.
+My playlists reflect my professional struggles and emotions.

-Note to self: Either make these playlists private or start a new career as the world's most reluctant psychic.
-"For just $9.99, I'll predict your future by analyzing your 'Most Played' list!"
-Hmm, maybe I'm onto something here...

 ---
-### 8. I would be remiss to not look into Valence of songs, even though I want to do my own version of sentiment analysis in the next step of this project.
+### 8. I couldn’t overlook analyzing the Valence of songs, even though I plan to conduct my own sentiment analysis in the next step of this project.

-Initially, I plotted valence over time as well as a monthly moving average to find that this graph was messy and impossible to interpret.
+Initially, I plotted Valence over time and included a monthly moving average, but the resulting graph was too messy and hard to interpret.
+##### Note, the gap in the graph is around the time I briefly used Apple Music - a time we will not speak of again... hehe.
 <img src="images/spotify_project/valence_messy.png?raw=true" width="1000" class="zoom" alt="Zoomable Image"/>

 Instead, I plotted a graph to analyze and visualize the average monthly valence of my Spotify playlist data over time, with annotations for significant life events.
 <img src="images/spotify_project/valence_life_event.png?raw=true" width="1000" class="zoom" alt="Zoomable Image"/>
 Observations:
-- Fluctuations in Valence: There are several sharp drops and spikes in valence, often coinciding with life events.
+- Fluctuations in Valence: Sharp drops and spikes in Valence often align with significant life events.
-- Notable Drops: Significant dips in valence appear around "A Terrible Birthday," "Huge Fight with Someone Close," and "Loved One Died," suggesting these were negative experiences.
+- Notable Drops: Dips in Valence are seen around events like "A Terrible Birthday," "Huge Fight with Someone Close," and "Loved One Died," indicating negative experiences.
-- Notable Spikes: Increases in valence are observed around events like "Reconciled with a Friend" and "Got Married," indicating these were positive experiences.
+- Notable Spikes: Increases in Valence occur around events like "Reconciled with a Friend" and "Got Married," suggesting positive experiences.
-- General Trend: The valence seems to be somewhat stable but with recurrent fluctuations corresponding to life events.
+- General Trend: Valence remains generally stable but fluctuates with life events.

--
-My music preferences clearly mirror my emotional state, suggesting a detailed sentiment analysis of song lyrics could yield fascinating insights into my specific emotions during different periods.
-This validation encourages a deeper exploration using sentiment analysis techniques!
+These patterns suggest that my music preferences reflect my emotional state.
+This insight encourages a deeper exploration using sentiment analysis to understand my emotions during different periods.

-### 9. I thought it would be interesting to see what my top 10 genres were by season and if they varied at all.
+### 9. I thought it would be interesting to see how my top 10 genres varied by season.
+In short, not much changed.
- In short, barely.
-I still am basic as hell and listen to a lot of pop, however the genres following that moved around but were only edm, hip hop, rap and/or some pop variation.
-What was surprising to me was the random appearance of 'Modern Rock' in the Wintertime.
-Wintertime House of Blues, I guess?
+I was surprised to find 'Modern Rock' appearing in my winter playlists.
+It turns out that this genre's presence in winter was largely due to additions from 2016, which seems like an anomaly in my usual listening patterns.

 <img src="images/spotify_project/top_10_genres_by_season.png?raw=true" width="1000" class="zoom" alt="Zoomable Image"/>